This post may contain affiliate links, please see the privacy policy for details.

 - Combine the graham crumbs, melted butter, and brown sugar in a medium sized bowl.
 Spoon a little of this mixture into each of the muffin cup liners.
 Press it evenly into the bottom of the cups.

 - Use a stand mixer (or hand mixer) to cream the cream cheese.
-Then add the greek yogurt, egg, caramel sauce, brown sugar, vanilla, and cinnamon.
+Then add the Greek yogurt, egg, caramel sauce, brown sugar, vanilla, and cinnamon.
 Mix this until smooth.

 - Spoon the cheesecake mixture evenly over the crusts in each of the muffin cups.